AdobeDocs/experience-manager-dispatcher.en/help/using/page-invalidate.md

 ### Delete cached files {#delete-cached-files}

 Issue an HTTP request that causes Dispatcher to delete files from the cache.
-Dispatcher caches the files again only when it recieves a client request for the page.
-Deleting cached files ins this manner is appropraite for web sites that are not likely to receive simultaneous requests for the same page.
+Dispatcher caches the files again only when it receives a client request for the page.
+Deleting cached files ins this manner is appropriate for web sites that are not likely to receive simultaneous requests for the same page.

 The HTTP request has the following form: